 There will be one mid-term exam and a comprehensive final exam.
 The dates for the exams will be announced several weeks in advance.
-The final grade will be determined by the homework submissions (30%), and mid-term (25%) and final exam (45%).
+The final grade will be determined by the homework submissions (30%), and mid-term (25%) and final exam (40%), and course & lecture quiz participation (5%).